 - The ideal paella rice is a short/medium grain round variety such as Bomba rice.
 If necessary, you can substitute Arborio.
 You can also order it in advance if you can!

-- A paella pan is a special frying pan for making paella.
-If you don’t have one (very likely if you don’t live in Spain), use your largest, flattest skillet.
-I like to use cast iron if not able to use a paella pan.
+- A paella is a special shallow pan for making paella.
+If you don't have one, use your largest, flattest frying pan, such as a 10-inch cast iron skillet.

 - If you can’t find saffron or it is cost-prohibitive, you can use a pinch of turmeric for color or simply omit it.